romilly/rareblog-examples/README.md

 The code is MIT licensed.

-The first project plots the applied voltage and current for an LED.
+The first project plots the load resistor vs current for a red LED.
 Details are in the `led_plot` directory.

-The second project will contain more general code for creating simple plots on the Raspberry Pi Pico and Pico 2.
+Here's